 How much does it cost to own a dog and care for it properly?
 You may have heard that dogs are expensive.
 While it's true that there is an investment involved with dog care, it's best to understand the details of dog care expenses.
-On the other hand, you may think that dogs don't cost much at all.
+The are one-time expenses, monthly expenses, and annual expenses to consider.
 With something like the cost of dog care, it's all relative.

 The cost of owning a dog is about more than just the expense of food.
 Unfortunately, many people do not take the time to budget for a dog before getting one, leading to trouble down the road.
 Can you afford a dog?
 Learn your limits before you get a dog to help you make the right decisions.
 Financially providing for your dogs is a big part of being a responsible dog owner.